Summary of main terms and conditions of employment

 Working week

 Your normal working week, exclusive of lunch breaks, will be 35 hours per week from Monday to Friday unless otherwise specified.
-Whilst it is anticipated that for the majority of staff the normal working day will be 9.00 am to 5.00 pm with 1 hour for lunch, Department Heads have the discretion to vary actual starting and finishing times to accommodate both the operational requirements of the Executive Office and the wishes of individual members of staff.
+Whilst it is anticipated that for the majority of staff the normal working day will be 9.00 am to 5.00 pm with one hour for lunch, department heads have the discretion to vary actual starting and finishing times to accommodate both the operational requirements of the organisation and the wishes of individual employees.
+For part-time appointments, the exact number of hours will be detailed in the vacancy information documents.

 Pensions